 1. Tinto de Verano

 Let’s start with the easiest one, and easily one of the most common drinks you’ll find on a Spanish terraza.
-Tinto de verano literally means “red wine of summer,” and that’s exactly what it tastes like: refreshing, light, and absolutely perfect for hot weather.
+Tinto de verano literally means “red wine of summer,” and that’s exactly what it tastes like: refreshing, light, and absolutely perfect for hot summer weather.

 Ingredients:

-• Red wine (don’t use your nice bottle — any decent table wine works)
+Red wine (don’t use your nice bottle — any decent table wine works)

-• Lemon soda (like Fanta Limón or Sprite)
+Lemon soda (like Fanta Limón or Sprite)

-• Optional: slice of lemon or orange
+Optional: slice of lemon or orange

-Fill a glass with ice, pour half red wine and half lemon soda, and stir.
-That’s it.
+How to make it: Fill a glass with ice, pour half red wine and half lemon soda, and stir.
+It’s really that simple.
 You’re a bartender now!

 2. Kalimotxo (Calimocho)